Meniscal Tear Types

 By Justin Delicato, PTA

-The meniscus is cartilage in your knee that acts as a cushion for the knee joint as well as stabilizes the joint.
-The cartilage forms a barrier between the femur (thigh bone) and the tibia (shin bone) to protect these two bones from rubbing against one another.
+The quick answer, the meniscus is cartilage in the knee that cushions the knee joint and stabilizes the joint.
+The meniscus cartilage forms a barrier between the femur (thigh bone) and the tibia (shin bone).
+The cartilage protects these two bones from rubbing against one another.

-One of the major reasons menisci tears occur are from sporting activities.
-Activities that involve forcefully twisting or rotating from the knee, such as playing football.
-Performing a pivoting or juking movement can cause for a possible tear.
-Common activities we perform on a daily basis such as deep squatting or lifting a heavy object can also contribute to a menisci tear.
-Degenerative changes, wear and tear, in older adults are also common factors of developing tears.
+One of the major reasons menisci tears occur is from sporting activities.
+Activities that involve forcefully twisting or rotating from the knee, such as playing football can cause meniscal tears.
+Performing a pivoting or juking movement can cause a possible tear.
+Common activities we perform daily, such as deep squatting or lifting a heavy object, can also contribute to a menisci tear.
+Degenerative changes, wear, and tear in older adults are also common factors of developing tears.

-- Longitudinal Tear- This type of tear is also known as a vertical tear and is seen extending in a vertical orientation parallel to the meniscus
+- Longitudinal Tear- is also known as a vertical tear and is seen extending in a vertical orientation parallel to the meniscus.

-- Bucket Handle Tear- One of the most serious types of tears, this type of tear occurs on the outer portion of the meniscus in which the torn portion of the meniscus pulls into the center of the knee joint causing locking of the knee
+- Bucket Handle Tear- One of the most serious types of tears, this occurs on the outer portion of the meniscus in which the torn portion of the meniscus pulls into the center of the knee joint, causing locking of the knee

-- Transverse Tear- Known as a radial tear as well, this tear is the exact opposite of a longitudinal tear in which this type of tear cuts across the meniscus
+- Transverse Tear- Known as a radial tear as well, is the exact opposite of a longitudinal tear in which this type of tear cuts across the meniscus.

 - Anterior/Posterior Horn Tear- Anterior tears are the least common type of tear.
-They occur along the front aspect of the meniscus whereas the posterior horn tear are more common and are located in the back of the meniscus.
+They occur along the meniscus’s front aspect, whereas the posterior horn tear is more common and is located in the back of the meniscus.

-- Intermittent swelling of the knee joint, typically patients will complain of “tightness” in knee joint
+- Typically, the knee joint’s intermittent swelling will complain of “tightness” in the knee joint.

-- Sensation of the knee locking (difficulty fully straightening or extending the knee).
+- The sensation of the knee locking (difficulty fully straightening or extending the knee).
 This symptom is contributed to a piece of torn meniscus folding on itself.
-This causes blocking of the knee joint from obtaining full motion
+This causes the blocking of the knee joint from obtaining full motion.

 If you do have a meniscus tear, the recovery can vary depending on the type of tear and whether the tear requires surgery.
 If you are experiencing any of the symptoms above, you should follow up with an orthopedic knee specialist for an assessment.